ava-dn/avas_2025/navigation/aboutmydog.md

  She is a french bulldog.
 Some of her favorite foods

-are hamburgers and peanut butter.
-Coco's favorite activities are sleeping
+are hamburgers, salmon, as well as peanut butter.
+Coco's

+favorite activities are sleeping and playing with other dogs.

-and playing with other dogs.
-She gets very angry when people are eating
+She gets very angry when people are eating and she can't

-food that she can't have.
+have their food.